ajavamind/Processing-Sketch-Chatbot/README.md

 Processing is a programming language and development environment built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.
-It's primarily used for creating graphics, animations, and interactive experiences, and is also capable of building small sized applications on several platforms (Windows, Linux, iOS, Javascript-P5, Android, and Python).
+It's primarily used for creating graphics, animations, and interactive experiences, and is also capable of building small sized applications on several platforms: Windows, Linux, iOS; and coding environments: Java, Javascript-P5.js, Android, and Python.
 Processing Development Environment (PDE) is a Processing sketch application.
 The Processing IDE, Integrated Development Environment, is a Processing sketchbook with code editor, debugger, and run execution capabilities for sketches.